Thembi Kgatlana: Houston Dash

 In February 2018, Kgatlana moved to the United States to join the Houston Dash in the National Women's Soccer League.
 She was brought in by her former national team coach Vera Pauw.
 Kgatlana joined her South African teammates Janine van Wyk and Linda Motlhalo in Houston.
 Kgatlana made 16 appearances with Houston and she scored 2 goals.

-Owing to her accepting a move overseas, Kgatlana was waived by the Houston Dash on 6 February 2019.
+Kgatlana was waived by the Houston Dash on 6 February 2019 so she could sign with Beijing BG Phoenix F.C.

 Beijing BG Phoenix

 On 22 February 2019, Kgatlana was announced as having signed with Beijing BG Phoenix F.C. in the Chinese Women's Super League on a one-year deal.
 She was joined by South African teammate Linda Motlhalo who also made the move from Houston to China.

 Kgatlana scored six league goals in 10 appearances during the 2019 Chinese Women's Super League campaign, helping her Beijing BG Phoenix side to a fifth-place finish.